 - A. Electrical Contractor shall pay for all permits or fees in connection with electrical work.
 Fees shall include any or all user fees, government fees, system development fees, connection fees or other fees that are required to be paid before systems can be connected or used. - B. Schedule all required electrical inspections with local electrical inspector.
-Notify engineer of all items of discrepancy noted by electrical inspector if those items affect cost or function of system, or if they conflict with electrical drawings and specifications. - C. All Utility Cost and fees from the utility work shall be the responsibility of the Owner.
-Contractor to coordinate all utility requirements, standards and responsibilities with serving utility for a complete scope of work prior to bid. - D. Deliver all inspection certificates to Owner/Engineer prior to final acceptance of work.
+Notify engineer of all items of discrepancy noted by electrical inspector if those items affect cost or function of system, or if they conflict with electrical drawings and specifications. - C. Deliver all inspection certificates to Architect/Engineer prior to final acceptance of work.